KipCollo/Frontend-Revision/Javascript/clients-side/Events/Readme.md

 ## Dispatching Custom Events

 Client-side JavaScript’s event API is a relatively powerful one, and you can use it to define and dispatch your own events.

+## event bubbling and event capturing

+- Event bubbling: The event is first captured and handled by the innermost element and then propagated to outer elements.
+- Event capturing: The event is first captured by the outermost element and propagated to the innermost element.